InterNACHI

 InterNACHI inspectors uncertain of a building’s siding type can use a magnet to identify steel, as no other popular siding type is magnetic.
 The presence of rust also indicates that it’s steel.

-In summary, steel siding shares advantages with aluminum siding, but its difficult installation and the problems caused by corrosion make it an unpopular choice for residential siding.
-Nevertheless, InterNACHI inspectors, especially those who are members of ComInspect, the network for commercial property inspectors, should learn the characteristic qualities and defects of steel siding, which may be found in residential, commercial and industrial applications.
+the, tnetwork for commercial property inspectors, should learn the characteristic qualities and defects of steel siding, which may be found in residential, commercial and industrial applications.
+More information can be found in the In summary, steel siding shares advantages with aluminum siding, but its difficult installation and the problems caused by corrosion make it an unpopular choice for residential siding.
+Nevertheless, InterNACHI inspectors, and those who are members of the Certified Commercial Property Inspectors Association (CCPIA), should learn the characteristic qualities and defects of steel siding, which may be found in residential, commercial and industrial applications.
 More information can be found in the International Standards of Practice for Inspecting Commercial Properties (ComSOP).